CloudChi/FX-Framework/D__Script_Folders_Non_Module.md

   - Contain no logic
   - NOT versioned
   - Call scripts in an external file's External subfolders
+  - For example the Import folder in File A:
+    - Import
+      - File B Import
+      - File C Import
+      - File D Import

 - Triggers
   - File-level script triggers